These apps can help you transfer your handwritten text into regular typeface

 Combined with the MyScript engine, Notes Plus translates your scribble into text, accepts text input and export notes as PDF or images to email, Dropbox, Google Drive and Evernote.
 You can import PDF and Word documents and insert images from the photos or camera app.
 Audio input lets you record notes.
 The app is compatible with styluses from Wacom, Adonit and Apple Pencil.
 A recent update supports the iPad Pro and Apple Pencil 2 and iOS 12.

 Google Handwriting Input, an Android-only app, translates your scribbles directly onscreen as you write.
 Upon installing the app, you get a few setup panes where you can choose your language and an optional keyboard, which lets you use the utility with other text input apps.
 In addition to supporting over 100 languages, it allows easy input of ideographic lettering and voice, and recognizes emoji-style drawings.

 An online feature sends information to Google to decipher your handwriting to improve the recognition engine, but you can opt out of this in favor of more private local device translation.
-While there is no specific iOS version, you can enable Google Handwrite in mobile Safari or Chrome to search with finger or stylus.
+While there is no specific iOS version, you can enable Google Handwrite in mobile Safari, Chrome, or the Gboard to search by writing with your finger or stylus.